shanecglass/malloy_demos/political_ads/political_ads_readme.md

 Use the queries below to dig into further detail about a specific topic that interests you.
 Add filters to see a more granular slice of the queries provided.
 <!-- malloy-query
 name="Spend over time"
-description="Explore how ad spending has evolved month over month" model="./google_ads.malloy"
+description="Explore how ad spending has evolved month over month.
+Add a GROUP BY to see this for each individual advertiser" model="./google_ads.malloy"
 -->
 ```malloy